opensearch-project/documentation-website/_integrations/index.md

 ## Introducing OpenSearch Integrations

-The Integrations initiative aimed to provide a simple and powerful way for users to view, query, and project their data.
-Before the initiative, users had to follow these steps each time to configure their dashboards:
+The OpenSearch Integrations application provides a user-friendly and robust platform for data visualization, querying, and projection, eliminating the need for the redundant, multiple steps previously required to configure dashboards.

-* Explore the raw data content and extract the mapping structure.
-* Transform and ingest the data using the extracted mapping structure.
-* Assemble the index pattern based on this mapping, adding possible dynamic fields.
-* Compose the entire dashboard using visualizations for different parts of the data schema.
-* Share dashboards for others to explore, expecting a consistent format based on the input pipeline version used.

-This repeated bootstrapping process for every data type was manual, error-prone, and time-consuming.
-It also required knowledge of both the data and the OpenSearch API.

 ### Unlocking diverse use cases

-OpenSearch Integrations aims to simplify and automate the manual steps, reducing the required domain knowledge to a minimum.

 OpenSearch supports a range of use cases for different user types, such as the following:

 - Search-related domain use cases, for example, e-commerce products search
 - Observability monitoring and provisioning, such as trace or metrics analytics
 - Security monitoring and threat analysis

-For each of these use cases, a strong and mature community has contributed substantial resources and knowledge to their respective domains.
-The Integrations framework is closely aligned with these established schemas, enabling out-of-the-box data mapping tailored to these domains.
+For each of these use cases, the OpenSearch community has contributed substantial resources and knowledge to their respective domains.
+The OpenSearch Integrations framework is closely aligned with established schemas, enabling out-of-the-box data mapping tailored to the domains.

 ### Using the Observability schema